In this task, you’ll need to complete the following tasks:

 1. Save your changes.

-2. Create a form field step with the following details:
+2. Create a radio form field step with the following details as radio items:

-The step should have the options to confirm and continue or return to step 2.
+The step should have the option to confirm and continue or return to step 2.

-1. Create a form step with the field to share data with the verified user.
-Make sure you create the following condition for this step:
+4. Create a form step with the field to share data with the verified user.
+Make sure you create the condition for this step to run when user verification has been successful.